lrodero/cats-effect-tutorial/tutorial.md

 stopped.
 When that flag is set we can assume we shall close all client connections too.
-Thus  what we need to do is, every time we create a new `Fiber` to attend some new client, we must also make sure that when `stopFlag` is set that `Fiber` is cancelled.
+Thus  what we need to do is, every time we create a new `Fiber` to attend some new client, we must also make sure that when `stopFlag` is set that `Fiber` is canceled.
 As `Fiber` instances are very light we can create a new instance just to wait for `stopFlag.read` and then cancelling the client's own `Fiber`.
 This is how the `serve` method will look like now with that change: